DreymaR/BigBagKbdTrixPKL/README.md

 * A timer that checks whether the underlying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
 * Generic dual-role keys and/or modifiers.
 For instance, home row keys might act as modifiers when held and letters when tapped.
 * Chainable dead keys, allowing for instance a Mother-of-DKs key for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
-* A settings panel instead of editing .ini files.
+* One or more GUI settings panels instead of editing .ini files.
 * An import module for MSKLC layout files.

 _Best of luck!_
-_Øystein "DreymaR" Gadmar, 2019-03_
+_Øystein "DreymaR" Gadmar, 2020_

 [PKLGit]: https://github.com/Portable-Keyboard-Layout/Portable-Keyboard-Layout/ (PKL on GitHub)